x40-Community/Cura_for_WeedoX40/README.md

 For the perfect operation of the Weedo X40 with Ultimaker Cura, the X40 PRO project with the adaptation of the firmware to Ultimaker Cura.

+## Help
+Please note that support is only available for X40 community members.
+Questions on github will therefore not be answered.
+You can join the X40 community at: http://www.x40-community.org/index.php/members-area

 ## Supported Cura Version
 - Ultimaker Cura 4.8
 - Ultimaker Cura 4.9